 Vegan Fried Chicken FAQs

-- What temperature should the oil be for frying chicken?
+- What temperature should the oil be for frying?
 Ideally you’ll use a cast iron skillet and the oil should be no hotter than 375”F. It’s important that you work in batches and don’t overcrowd the pan so the oil temperature doesn’t drop too much and all the chick’n gets nice and crispy.
 You want to fry not steam, flip once and transfer to cooling rack.

 Vegan Fried Chicken